cssimms/simms_structures/README.md

-# algos_n_structures
-A collection of Algorithms and Data Structures written in Ruby
+# Algorithms and Data Structures written in Ruby
+A collection of data structures and algorithms written for practice and to build understanding.

 #### Dynamic Array
-Built on Ruby's dynamic array, etc. etc.

 #### Integer Sets
-Max Integer Set
-Integer Set
-Resizing Integer Set

 #### Hash Set